deepsense-ai/seahorse/docs/operations/read_dataframe.md

 Empty cells are treated as ``null``, unless column type is inferred as a ``String`` - in this case, they are treated as empty strings.

-If `convert to boolean` mode is enabled, columns that contain only zeros, ones and empty values will be inferred as `Boolean`.
+If the `convert to boolean` mode is enabled, the columns that contain only zeros, ones or empty values will be inferred as a `Boolean`.
-In particular, column consisting of empty cells will be inferred as ``Boolean`` containing ``null`` values only.
+In particular, a column consisting of empty cells will be inferred as ``Boolean`` with ``null`` values only.

-The operation assumes that each row in file has the same number of fields.
+The operation assumes that each row in the file has the same number of fields.
 In other case, behavior of operation is undefined.

-If the file defines column names, they will be used in the output DataFrame.
+If the file defines column names, they will be used in the output `DataFrame`.
-If a name is missing (or it's empty) for some column then the column will be named ``unnamed_X`` (where ``X`` is the smallest non-negative number so that column names are unique).
+If a name is missing (or it is empty) for some column then the column will be named ``unnamed_X`` (where ``X`` is the smallest non-negative number so that column names are unique).
 If names are not included in the input file or are all empty then the columns will be named ``unnamed_X`` where ``X`` are